mjconklin/sharks_meet_operations/timers.md

   - Mark 'NS' for 'no swim' if swimmer assigned is not present
   - Swimmer went to wrong lane, but still swam in the event – note lane number
 -  Head timer will also have a stopwatch started at the beginning of each event – if one person in your lane failed to start on time, alert the head timer so that they can record a finish time for the swimmer in your lane
+-  Do **_not_** pull swimmers out after their race has completed.
+It can cause injury to their arms and shoulders.
+If they need assistance, they can use a ladder if necessary, as long as it doesn't interfere with another swimmer's event.

 ## Notes
 - Plunger times are important for providing a semi-automatic backup in the event of pad time failure.
 The timer with the plunger button only needs to press the button at the conclusion of the race – not at the start.